 With that, the banker and Pete Carroll turned on their heels and got into the pickup.
 I could hear them talking and laughing as they backed it up and turned to go back up the hill, the way they’d come.

 The rancher just stood there with his hands on his hips, watching them drive away.
 Then he turned and looked over at the house, and I could see, now that the truck was gone, a tall blonde-haired lady wearing an apron over blue jeans standing on the porch looking this way.
 She had a dishtowel in her hands and was ringing it, obviously distressed by what had just transpired.

 I eased myself onto my feet and stepped out of the brush and back out onto the road.
 It took me about twenty steps to get to the ranch driveway where I could be seen.
 The lady on the porch saw me first, and as I spoke, the rancher turned to the sound of my voice.

 “Pardon me, mister.
-I was wondering if I might get a few days’ work around here?”
+I was wondering if I might get a little work around here?”

 “I walked down this hill,” pointing up the road behind me, “this morning.
 Almost got run over by the same pickup twice.
-Folks sure seem in a hurry to get some place?
-I’m looking for a few days’ work if you have something I can help with?”
+Folks sure seem in a hurry to get someplace.
+I’m looking for a few days of work if you have something I can help with?”

 “What’s your name, fella?”
 Tom asked, “I’m Tom Roberts, and this is my wife, Paula.
 You’re not from around these parts, are you?
 I know all the hands for a hundred miles around here.”